ysyk2021/mindful-leadership-mastery-techniques-for-positive-influence-visionary-thinking-and-empowered-living/src/chapter-6-1.md

-Chapter 6: Empowering Others with Mindful Communication
+Empowering Others with Mindful Communication
 =======================================================

 Effective communication is a critical component of mindful leadership.
 In this chapter, we will explore how mindful communication can empower others and promote positive change.